Hello! Today, we are going to draw a pop-culture icon: Hello Kitty!

 Good job!
 You’re all done!
 How did it go?
 We had a good time and we hope you did too—and hopefully you learned some more drawing techniques along the way!

-If you’d like more cartoon tutorials, you can look up our My Little Pony tutorial!
+If you’d like more cartoon tutorials, you can look up our My Little Pony and Spongebob tutorials!
 We love these characters and hope you do too.
 There’s also tons of others, so find one that looks interesting to you!

 If you enjoyed this tutorial, share it with people who would also have fun with it!
 Simply share it online with the social media icons on this page.